Arpit-3000/CausalFunnel-Analytics/README.md

 The application tracks user interactions such as page views and clicks, stores them in MongoDB, and provides a professional analytics dashboard for visualizing sessions, user journeys, and click heatmaps.

 ---
+## Note

+* The backend is hosted on Render's free tier.
+If the API has been inactive for some time, Render may put the service into sleep mode.
+In such cases, the first request can take around **1–2 minutes** to wake up the server.
+Please wait briefly and refresh the page if data does not load immediately.
+* To demonstrate analytics functionality, a small set of **mock/sample tracking data** has been pre-populated in the database.
+This allows the dashboard, session analytics, charts, and heatmap visualizations to be viewed without generating new events manually.

+---
 ## Live Demo

 ### Frontend (Vercel)